-Join Dan Violet Sagmiller for an in-depth discussion in this video Building follows mouse, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Building follows mouse, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] In modern RTS games when creating a building…an outline of that building typically follows the mouse…around to help you find the location to place it.…We'll add that same ability for a transparent building…to follow around the mouse.…To do that, let's go to the scripts folder…and I'm going to right click and create a new C sharp script…and I'm going to call it Find Building Site.…I'm going to edit Find Building Site now.…All I need from this is the update,…so I'll delete the start.…This model behavior intends to be attached…to a ghost shell of a command base…or some other building.…